mauroservienti/NServiceBus.IntegrationTesting/README.md

 .Run();
 ```

-The above sample test shows how to inject a timeout reschedule rule.
-When the production code, in this case the `ASaga` saga, schedules the `ASaga.MyTimeout` message, the registered timeout reschedule rule will be invoked and a new delivery constraint is created, in this sample, to make so that the timeout expires in 5 seconds insted of the default production value.
-The timeout reschedule rule receives as arguments the current timeout message and the current delivery constraint.
+The above sample test shows how to inject an NServiceBus Timeout reschedule rule.
+When the production code, in this case the `ASaga` saga, schedules the `ASaga.MyTimeout` message, the registered NServiceBus Timeout reschedule rule will be invoked and a new delivery constraint is created, in this sample, to make so that the NServiceBus Timeout expires in 5 seconds insted of the default production value.
+The NServiceBus Timeout reschedule rule receives as arguments the current NServiceBus Timeout message and the current delivery constraint.

 ## Limitations